-Substitute Senate Bill No. 1187, also known as Public Act No. 25-150, amends existing laws concerning the enforcement of unpaid sewer assessments and related charges.
-The bill introduces provisions that state any unpaid assessment or installment becomes delinquent after thirty days, accruing interest at a rate comparable to that of delinquent property taxes.
-It specifies that the interest on delinquent installments will be the greater of the statutory rate or five dollars.
-Additionally, the bill establishes a lien on real estate for any unpaid assessments, enforceable like property tax liens, but restricts foreclosure on owner-occupied properties unless the total principal exceeds three thousand dollars or three years have passed since the lien was filed.
+Substitute Senate Bill No. 1187, also known as Public Act No. 25-150, amends existing laws concerning the enforcement of unpaid sewer assessments and related fees.
+The bill establishes that any unpaid assessment becomes delinquent after thirty days, accruing interest at a rate comparable to that of delinquent property taxes, with the interest on delinquent installments set at the greater of the statutory rate or five dollars.
+It also creates a lien on real estate for any unpaid assessments, enforceable similarly to property tax liens.
+However, the bill restricts the foreclosure of such liens on owner-occupied properties unless the total amount exceeds three thousand dollars or three years have passed since the lien was filed.

 Statutes affected: Raised Bill: